Top rugby coach found dead in hotel room

 Story highlights

-- Munster head coach Anthony Foley dies, aged 42
+- Munster coach Anthony Foley dies, aged 42

 - Foley found dead in Paris hotel room